SoftSimu/SymPhas/README.md

 * `BND(LEFT|RIGHT|TOP|BOTTOM|FRONT|BACK)` a keyword, optionally followed by values, specifying the boundary condition and its parameters.

 * `INSIDE` specifies the initial conditions of the system by passing a keyword followed by parameters associated with that keyword.
 There are both random and nonrandom types of initial conditions, as well as the ability to pass in a file of values with which to initialize the system.
+In multi-phase-field systems, separate initial conditions can be given to every field by surrounding each initial condition specification in either quotes or brackets.
+The initial conditions are applied in order of the fields specified in the model definition.
+Any field not explicitly specified will use the initial conditions of the first field.

 The third parameter group only contains a single parameter, `MODEL`; it chooses the dynamical equations used to evolve the system from its initial conditions by selecting a specialized model.
 The configuration saves the string, and it is left to the user in the implementation to choose how to interpret it.
 By using the CMake configuration parameter `MODEL_CALL_FUNCTION` and defining models with `LINK_WITH_NAME`, this process can be automated.